Table of Contents

 Tips for the Best Homemade Potato Chips

-Now that I have made plenty of batches of homemade potato chips, here are my top tips for getting the best results.
+Now that I have made plenty of homemade potato chips, here are my top tips for getting the best results.

-- Make sure to thoroughly wash the potatoes.
+- Make sure to wash the potatoes thoroughly.
 If you are keeping the skin on, scrub them.
 If you don’t want the skin, you can peel the potatoes.

 - I fry medium-sized potatoes since they seem to be a perfect size.
-When deciding how many potatoes I will need, I typically count one for each person.
+I typically count one for each person when deciding how many potatoes I need.
 If you use a large russet potato, use one for two people as the serving size.

-- I like to think that I have good knife skills, so I usually cut the potatoes with a knife.
+- I have good knife skills, so I usually cut potatoes with a knife.
 If you are worried about using a knife to thinly cut the potatoes, use a mandolin slicer to slice the potatoes.
 Using a mandolin will also make each potato slice come out to be the same size.
 This will help keep the same cooking time for each chip.
 The chips should be cut to about ⅛ of an inch thin.

-- Before frying the potatoes, wash the sliced potatoes under cold water a few times, then soak them with salted cold water for 20 minutes.
+- Before frying the potatoes, wash the sliced potatoes under cold water a few times, then soak them in salted cold water for 20 minutes.

-- Make sure you pat dry the boiled potato well and bring it to room temperature before you start the frying process.
+- Ensure you pat dry the boiled potato well and bring it to room temperature before frying.

 Preparation